-1 In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders) was accomplished.
+1. In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders).

 Spring Hill formed a team of certified and classified staff.
 This team met at various times through the year and parents shared their concerns and thoughts along with teachers and administration .
-As a team we discussed steps for the 2021-2022 school year.
+As a team we discussed steps for the 202302024 school year.

-2 Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
-Spring Hill Elementary ensures through the interview process that only effective and highly qualified teachers are placed in the classrooms.
+2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.

+Spring Hill Elementary ensures through the interview process that only effective and professionally qualified teachers are placed in the classrooms.
 Teachers are observed and monitored through the TKES system.
-Title I paraprofessionals will be monitored by their supervising teachers and the Title I teachers will be monitored and evaluated by administration.
+Title I teachers will be monitored and evaluated by administration.
 Instruction will be differentiated to meet the needs of all students in the classroom.
 Teachers and students will be provided with materials and resources to implement effective and engaging instruction.

-3 Provide a general description of the Title I instructional program being implemented at this Title I School.
+3. Provide a general description of the Title I instructional program being implemented at this Title I school.
 Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
 Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).

 The Title I instructional program is an integral part of the success of all students at Spring Hill Elementary.
-As we move forward to the 2021-2022 school year, as a Title I team we decided to continue our focus on the implementation of math and ELA instruction and building a culture and climate that is safe, effective, engaging and diversely supportive.
+As we move forward to the 2023-2024 school year, as a Title I team we decided to continue our focus on the implementation of math and ELA instruction and building a culture and climate that is safe, effective, engaging and diversely supportive.
 To ensure that all students are supported, a variety of strategies will be implemented.
-To ensure that all students are supported, Spring Hill will employ Title I paraprofessionals with Title I funding.
-The paraprofessionals will work based on a push in model, in which they will work within the classroom in areas of need.
-There will also be a new implementation of Tile I teachers.
+There is an implementation of Tile I teachers.
 Title I teachers will be used in a pull out and push in models.
 During our grade level intervention time, students will be pulled to work with the Title I teachers on intense intervention.
 The Tile I paraprofessionals and teachers will be utilized to ensure that our most academically at-risk students are provided with academic support.
 Title I will begin the implementation of a morning intervention period in which Title I paraprofessionals and teachers will work with small groups of students in math and reading fluency.
 A series of Parent University courses will be offered to parents.
 This series will be provide strategies on how parents can best support their students in academic areas.
 Spring Hill will continue to host student led conferences.
 This will allow students and parents to stay informed of student progress and next steps.
 Students will share their current reading and math levels, where their levels should be and what steps they need to take to sure that they meet their goals.
 Parents will stay informed of their individual child's academic progress and how teachers and staff are ensuring that they are being provided with support.
 Through the Leader in Me program, along with the county's PBIS initiative, students will be engaged and immersed in character education and leadership instruction.
 The instruction will further support our school culture and climate.
 Our Title I parent liason will provide a backpack program, a parent supply checkout system, homework help and a variety of other outreach opportunities along with constant communication and support to parents.